jachana/bluetext/README.md

-# bluetext MCP Server
+# Bluetext MCP Server

-Agentic coding assistant for systems built on Polytope
+Agentic coding assistant for systems built on Polytope, optimized for use with Cline (https://cline.bot).

-This is a TypeScript-based MCP server that provides access to Bluetext documentation resources.
-It serves documentation files from the polytope, code-gen-modules, and blueprints directories as MCP resources.
+The Bluetext MCP server provides documentation on our framework for how to build enterprise-grade systems, code generation tools, and blueprints on how to structure specific types of functionality, services and apps.

+Bluetext systems run on Polytope (https://polytope.com) which is a container orchestration platform that runs all software components in containers, e.g. Docker on your laptop and Kubernetes in the cloud.

+## Prerequisite: Polytope

+You need Polytope installed on your computer to work with Bluetext.
+Here are instructions on how to install it: https://docs.cillers.com/polytope

+Polytope depends on Docker in development mode, so also make sure to have Docker installed.
+We recommend OrbStack (https://orbstack.dev) for an optimized experience on Mac.

+## Installation

+To use with Cline, clone this repo to your local machine and add use the Cline MCP manager to add it.

+Blueprint should also work well with other good MCP-powered agentic coding tools.

 ## Features